Important Florida Medicaid Numbers

 Elder-Related Government Programs to discuss with your Florida Elder Care Lawyer

-(1) SSDI - Social Security Disability Insurance.
-Think of SSDI as an insurance policy - where your employer pays the premiums as you work.
-If you are ever unable to work (i.e. deemed disabled) you get a monthly income depending on how much you paid into the system.
-The reason why I like this analogy is that it helps people understand why SSDI is not a means-tested benefit.
-In other words, your assets/net worth have nothing to do with whether or not you are entitled to receive social security disability.
-If you paid in sufficient quarters (credits) you are entitled to the income upon being deemed disabled.
-After 24 months (two years) someone on SSDI is automatically granted Medicare benefits.
+Think of Social Security Disability Insurance as an insurance policy - where your employer pays the premiums as you work.
+If you are ever unable to work (i.e., deemed disabled), you get a monthly income depending on how much you pay into the system.
+I like this analogy because it helps people understand why SSDI is not a means-tested benefit.
+In other words, your assets/net worth have nothing to do with whether or not you are entitled to social security disability.
+If you paid in sufficient quarters (credits), you are entitled to the income upon being deemed disabled.
+After 24 months (two years), someone on SSDI is automatically granted Medicare benefits.
 When you reach retirement age, your SSDI becomes your social-security retirement.

 To apply for social security disability, click the link.

-(2) Medicare - When you turn 65 and have enough credits with social security, you can get Medicare Part A (generally: hospitalizations, surgeries and some skilled-nursing/rehab) for free and will pay a premium for Medicare Part B coverage (generally doctors visits, outpatient procedures; Part B premiums are automatically deducted from your social-security retirement payments).
+When you turn 65 and have enough credits with social security, you can get Medicare Part A (generally: hospitalizations, surgeries, and some skilled nursing/rehab) for free and will pay a premium for Medicare Part B coverage (generally doctors visits, outpatient procedures; Part B premiums are automatically deducted from your social-security retirement payments).
 You will likely sign up for a Medicare Supplement or Medicare Advantage Plan to cover additional medical bills and prescriptions.

-(3) SSI - Social Security Income.
-SSI recipients are generally under 65 years old and deemed disabled (or can be over age 65, regardless of disability, if they have not worked sufficient quarters to qualify for social-security retirement).
+Social Security Income recipients are generally under 65 years old and deemed disabled (or can be over age 65, regardless of disability, if they have not worked sufficient quarters to qualify for social-security retirement).
 SSI is a needs-based or means-tested program.
-Meaning, you have to earn less than a certain amount of money and have less than a certain amount of assets.
-SSI recipients can receive up to $783.00 per month (as of 2020).
+You have to earn less than a certain amount of money and have less than a certain amount of assets.
+SSI recipients can receive up to $943.00 per month (as of 2024).

-(4) Medicaid - If you don't qualify for SSI, you may still be able to receive Medicaid.
-But, like SSI, in order to qualify for Medicaid, you must (a) be deemed disabled (although not necessarily by social security) or "aged" (i.e. 65 years old or over); and (b) be under the asset and income limitations imposed by the medicaid program you wish to qualify for.
+If you don't qualify for SSI, you may still be able to receive Medicaid.
+But, like SSI, to qualify for Medicaid, you must (a) be deemed disabled (although not necessarily by social security) or "aged" (i.e., 65 years old or over); and (b) be under the asset and income limitations imposed by the Medicaid program you wish to qualify for.
 This is important because Medicaid is more than just one program - it is an umbrella term for multiple programs.

 - ICP - Institutional Care Program Medicaid (for rehab facilities and nursing homes);